Frenes93/chatdev/README.md

 * Clone the source code.
 * Run `npm install` to install dependencies.
 * Run `npm run build` to build the plugin.
+* Run `npm test` to execute the unit tests with Jest.
 * Follow the steps in "Manual Installation" to load the `dist` folder into your browser.

+### 2. Running Tests

+Ensure dependencies are installed with `npm install`.
+The Jest tests use `jest-fetch-mock` to simulate API responses, allowing tests to run without network access or API keys.
+Run `npm test` to execute the suite.